-(ii) The number of Afghan evacuees who are SIV holders: 3,290.
+(ii) The number of Afghan evacuees who are SIV holders: 3,446.

-NOTES: SIV holders are those who worked for or on behalf of the U.S. Government or allied forces in Afghanistan and received a visa under the Afghan SIV program; data include principal visa holders and their immediate family members (i.e., derivative visa holders based on their relationships to the principal SIV).
-The reported number includes SIV holders admitted to the United States as of November 18, 2021; SIV holders located at the U.S. military base in Doha as of November 30, 2021; and SIV holders in the third country transit site in Abu Dhabi as of November 23, 2021.
+NOTES: SIV holders are those who worked for or on behalf of the U.S. Government or the International Security Assistance Force or a successor mission in certain capacities in Afghanistan and received a visa under the Afghan SIV program; data include principal visa holders and their immediate family members (i.e., derivative visa holders based on their relationships to the principal SIV).
+The reported number includes SIV holders admitted to the United States, located at the U.S. military base in Doha, and in the third country transit site in Abu Dhabi as of January 31, 2022.